 Latið meg ei á Frísaland fordervast!
 ‘Do no let me perish in Friesland!’
 A cry-out of a Faroese young woman when she was being kidnapped by Frisian pirates in the Middle Ages.
-The question of this blog post is not about how on earth it was possible that the people of the Faroe Islands had such a bad image of Friesland.
-Instead, we will review the old Faroese sagas about the Frisians.
+The question of this post is not about how on earth it was possible that young people of the Faroes had such a bad image of Friesland.
+No. Instead, we will review the old Faroese sagas about Frisians.

 From the beginning of the eighth century onward, the Franks conquered much of Frisia.
 The Frisians were heathen and therefore the Franks also put a lot of effort in trying to convert the people.
 Some Frisians could not live with foreign domination and wanted to stay loyal to their ancient pagan believes.
 So, many set off to sea.
-At sea they lived from piracy by raiding merchant ships.
-If we are to believe the stories, these pirates were real gentlemen because the crew of the merchant ships was never done any physical harm.
+Their second home.
+At sea they lived from piracy; raiding merchant ships.
+If we are to believe the stories, these pirates were real gentlemen because the crew of the merchant ship was never done any physical harm.

-One of the fleets of these pirates, who harbored a fierce hatred towards Christianity, made landfall at Suðuroy ‘south island’.
-That was not long after Grímur Kamban had settled, the first Norwegian settler at the Faroe Islands, and who was Christianized by the papar, i.e. Irish hermit monks around 825.
-The rest of the islands was inhabited by Norsemen who already were converted to Christianity, when the Frisians arrived.
-Therefore, the Frisians did not feel the urge to integrate with the other islanders and formed their own, isolated community.
-Neither did they desire the Faroese women.
-No explanation is given for this, and apparently they brought their own women.
-Any other explanation would be a little awkward.
-The settlement, consisting of only thirteen houses, was located on the mountain Akraberg (see cover photo of this blog post) and was defended with a bulwark.
+The settlement of the Frisians, descendents of the medieval pirates, consisting of only thirteen houses, was located on the mountain Akraberg (featured image of this post) and was defended with a bulwark.
 Here, the Frisians lived off fishing, farming, and off piracy.
 They had two, lean (pirate) ships.
 Ships that were locally known for their maneuverability.
-Each ship had place for twelve rowers.
-The ships were moored at the settlement of Sunnbøur, current Sumbo.
+Each ship had place for twelve oarsmen.
+The ships were moored at the settlement of Sunnbøur, current Sumba.
 The Frisians, after a while, did trade with the Faroese, but the islanders were not allowed to enter the Frisian village.

-The new settlers for long gave no food for more oral accounts, until Bishop Erlendur wanted to build a genuine, stone cathedral dedicated to Saint Magnus, in the village of Kirkjubøur at the southern tip of island Streymoy, around the year 1300.
+For long, the new settlers gave no food for more oral accounts.
+Until Bishop Erlendur wanted to build a genuine, stone cathedral dedicated to Saint Magnus, in the village of Kirkjubøur on the southern tip of island Streymoy, around the year 1300.
 Such ambitions have a price tag, and thus taxes were raised.
 The Faroese people south of Hórisgøta, i.e. the islands Sydstreymoy, Sandoy, Skúvoy en Suðuroy, revolted against the northerners.
 A civil war broke out.
 A first battle took place at Mannafellsdal, a valley north of the village Kaldbaksbotnur on Streymoy.
 The southerners lost the battle.
-So much blood was spoiled that till this day the grass is colored red.
-Also, you can still see many hills which are the graves of the men who died.
-North of the valley stands the brynjumanna borð ‘the table of the brynmen, the fountain men’.
+That many men fell, so much blood was spoiled, that to this day the grass of the dale is colored red.
+Also, you can still see many mounds which are graves of the men who died that day.
+North of the valley stands the brynjumanna borð ‘the table of the brynmen’, the fountain men.
 This big stone received its name after the northerners celebrated their victory at this spot.

 But the revolt was not over, and bishop Erlendur launched a second punitive expedition a year later.
 The second battle took place at the inlet Kollefjord, a bit more north of Kaldbaksbotnur.
 This time the southerners had asked the heathen Frisians for help.
 The help of bondin í Akrabyrgi ‘the farmer of the Akra mountain’ and his seven sons.
 Some say his name was Hergeir.
-The Frisians were known for their stature and strength (read also our blog post The Giants of Twilight Land to learn more about the specific features of Frisians).
-Why the Frisians took part this time and not the first time, is not told.
+The Frisians were known for their stature and strength (read also our post The Giants of Twilight Land to learn more about the specific features of Frisians).
+Why the Frisians took part this time and not in the first battle already, is not being told.
 Maybe they were handsomely rewarded.
-If so, it would support the Frisians at Akraberg were still a pirate-like colony to be feared in battle.
-But to involve them on your side, you of course needed to have a trade-off.
+If so, it would support the story that the Frisians at Akraberg were still a pirate-like colony, and to be feared in battle.
+But to involve them on your side, you, of course, needed to have a trade-off.
 You had to pay the prize.

-In the years 1349 and 1350, the Black Death haunted the Faroe Islands.
+In the years 1349 and 1350, the Black Death haunted the Faroes.
 Many were killed and most of the Frisian colony as well.
 Only a few Frisians at Akraberg survived.
-They left the place and settled at Sumbo, Hargar and Laðangarður near Froðbøur, where they became Christian and mingled with the locals.
+They left the place and settled at Sumba, Hargar and Laðangarður near Froðbøur, where they became proper Christians and mingled with the locals.
 That was the end of the Frisian pirate colony.
-The people of Sumbo, however, claim to be descendants of these Frisians to this day.
+The people of Sumba, however, claim to be descendants of these Frisians to this day.
 Sumba is also considered the oldest Norse settlement on the Faroes.
 Maybe the Norsemen and Frisians teamed up in many things, including war against the bishop and Christendom.

-Besides this saga, there is the Frísa vísa.
+Besides the sagas Frísanir and Myrðmannstova, there is also Frísa vísa.
 It is a children’s rhyme and game wherein a young woman is about to be kidnapped by rude Frisian pirates, and who want to take her back to Friesland.
-The girl and here family make one team, and the Frisian pirates make the other one.
+The girl and her family make one team, and the Frisian pirates make the other one.
 The game is to try to ransom the girl with singing verses.
-It starts with the father who refuses to ransom his daughter, then the mother, then her brother and so forth.
+It starts with the father who refuses to ransom his daughter.
+Then her mother refuses, then her brother refuses and so forth.
 Up to the game when the team gives in.
-If they do, then it is her fiancé who rescues her.
+If they do, it is always her fiancé who rescues her.

 Frísar lögdu sínar árar í sjó,